 Surprisingly, high grit scores did not correlate significantly with any one undergraduate major or company size.
 At a closer look, 45% of STEM graduates, 48% of humanities graduates, and 49% of business and finance graduates ranked high on grit.
 Once in their fields, graduates working in the finance industry showed a slightly higher grit score than other industries such as construction or government.
 Graduates with high grit also were found equally among the three degree outcomes, though Career Enhancers had a slightly higher number.
 MARKETERS Don't try to target high grit prospects messaging and content to appeal to their common attributes and goals, such as persistence and tangible motivations. your content with aspirational platforms like LinkedIn.
 Successful Alumni Are Engaged Alumni When considering successful graduates, including those with high grit scores, LinkedIn also explored those members who did not complete their degree programs.
 Those categorized as successful graduates were found to be more active on LinkedIn compared to their peers who did not obtain their degrees.
-Specifically, successful graduates had 35% more connections and 43% more page views and post shares than respondents who dropped out of their degrees.
-Successful alumni are more active on LinkedIn more shares on LinkedIn more connections on LinkedIn

-more page views on LinkedIn
+Specifically, 35% of successful graduates had more connections and 43% had more page views and post shares.
+Successful alumni are more active on LinkedIn more shares on LinkedIn more connections on LinkedIn more page views on LinkedIn Top tips for admissions & marketing

-Quality Leads to Successful Graduates | 17

-Top tips for admissions & marketing

-People You May Know Amende May, Editoriel Jr. Stylist × at zully D Connect laren Anderson, Associat liger al zully Connect mer Recience, Product fat al zully Laren V internation in Permate Directors Now to the Netland Odfan of Professional m.
-Register Free ney MEA for Exect ensur Dertaky Mile in for Experienced All Part Marking 5 All Part plan From deal to star 6 is unit \$11 Quality Leads to Successful Graduates Why higher education is getting social In dual studies by CarringtonCrisp and LinkedIn, it is evident that social media offers an effective channel to identify and engage with high quality school candidates.
+Quality Leads to Successful Graduates Why higher education is getting social In dual studies by CarringtonCrisp and LinkedIn, it is evident that social media offers an effective channel to identify and engage with high quality school candidates.
 Once high quality candidates enroll in your university or college, you have set the foundation for a self-fulfilling positive cycle whereby successful students transition into successful alumni.
 Successful alumni are shown to be more engaged and willing to help recruit and refer current students.
 In order to nurture this cycle, higher education professionals are turning to LinkedIn to remain in touch with quality candidates and alumni alike.
 While career services professionals are more comfortable with using LinkedIn, universities and colleges can better integrate their efforts by including LinkedIn as a valuable platform for admissions and marketing professionals as well.
 With LinkedIn as an important social hub, all your prospect, student, and alumni engagement efforts can thrive.